Yakubu II: Overview

 After three days of unrest and sporadic violence, Gbewaa Palace, the residence of the king together with thirty surrounding houses were burned down.
 Thirty members of his household and other members of the community were killed and several others injured.
 The king's body was dismembered and decapitated after he was killed and set on fire.
 His head was paraded on a spear and parts of his body were paraded around town.
 Nobody has been jailed in relation to the incidence (January 2014).

-Minister of State, Jake Obekyebi Lamptey, announced his death on March 27, 2002.
+Minister of State, Jake Obetsebi-Lamptey, announced his death on March 27, 2002.
 News of his death and the gruesome manner in which it took place shook the entire country and has since affected the lives of Dagombas in Ghana and beyond in diverse ways especially with regard to their political affiliations.
 Dagbon citizens who occupied prominent government positions were inescapably caught up in the dispute.
 Some ministers and government appointees resigned under the heat of the dispute.
 Aliu Mahama, then Vice President of Ghana, vehemently refused to comment on the matter.
 Death of Yakubu II set a lot of Dagombas against the Government of John Agyekum Kufuor (incumbent 2002), further deepening the common asseveration that Dagombas are more generally sympathetic towards the National Democratic Congress than the New Patriotic Party.

 Many Ghanaians accused the government of not supporting Yaa Naa Yakubu II enough and so made his assassination possible.
 Former President Jerry John Rawlings is at the forefront of such accusations stating that he has evidence to support his claims and wishes to be given the platform to expose the contrivers of the assassinations.
 Alex Segbefia, one time deputy Chief of Staff, said that the New Patriotic Party was to blame for the conflict.
 John Agyekum Kufuor, then president of the country and leader of the New Patriotic Party, however, has always disassociated himself from such allegations.
 In spite of state of affairs, John Agyekum Kufuor was reelected on December 7, 2004, amazing votes in Yendi and Gushiegu parliamentary constituencies, which have strong representation of supporters of Abudu Royal Gate, whiles the rest of Dagbon and most of Northern Ghana voted overwhelmingly for the National Democratic Congress, snatching away some New Patriotic Party parliamentary seats in the process.